 Figure 1.
-USDOT National Crossing Inventory Form

-Because the database is updated on a voluntary basis and contains detailed records for more than 240,000 crossings nationwide, it is not possible to verify accuracy, timeliness, or completeness of the data for private crossings.
+USDOT National Crossing Inventory Form.
+Private crossing information is highlighted in blue or completeness of the data for private crossings.
 A simple examination of the average dates on which records were updated reveals differences between records for public crossings and those for private crossings.
 As of December 2007, the average age of public crossing records in the National Crossing Inventory is 6.7 years; the corresponding average age of private crossing records is 13.9 years.
 About one-third of the private crossing data records in the National Crossing Inventory have been updated since 2001, but roughly the same proportion of the current private crossing data records have never been updated.